-This chapter describes how to use the maintenance features of your RangeMax NEXT Wireless Router WNR834B.
-These features can be found by clicking on the Maintenance heading in the main menu of the browser interface.
+This chapter describes how to use the maintenance features of your Wireless-N Router Model WNR2000.
+You can access these features by selecting the items under Maintenance in the main menu of the browser interface.

-- Viewing Wireless Router Status Information

-- Viewing a List of Attached Devices

-- Managing the Configuration File

-- Erasing the Configuration

-- Upgrading the Router Software

-- Enabling Remote Management Access
+- "Viewing Wireless Router Status Information" - "Viewing a List of Attached Devices" on page 6-6 - "Managing the Configuration File" in Chapter 6 - "Upgrading the Router Software" on page 6-8 - "Enabling Remote Management Access" on page 6-11